Essential Oil Perfume Blends

 • Woodland Aromas: cedarwood, juniper, eucalyptus, and pine

-• Floral Aromas: roman chamomile, jasmine, and neroli
+• Floral Aromas: Roman chamomile, jasmine, and neroli

 • Exotic Aromas: ylang-ylang, sandalwood, and vetiver